Simon-Ince/firebase-xooa-connector/README.md

 __Limitations__

-This Cloud Function does not currently support accessing the Xooa Marketplace through Firebase Auth, and it limited to the use of the Xooa API only.
+This Cloud Function does not currently support accessing the Xooa Marketplace through Firebase Auth, and is limited to the use of the Xooa API only.

 <p align="right">(<a href="#top">back to top</a>)</p>